-The grounds are expansive; you may grab a bicycle to navigate the concrete paths meandering around the sand dunes with newly-planted palm trees.
+You may want to grab a bicycle to navigate the concrete paths meandering around the sand dunes with newly-planted palm trees.

 When it’s windy (kite-surfing season May to September), a giant oval-shaped pool set back from the beach offers respite.

 We did all sorts of activities in this part of Mozambique.

 We also went kayaking along a mangrove-lined river, as well as bicycling by moonlight past fields of wild cashew nut trees and banana palms.